Most will not experience any signs until the aneurysm becomes fairly large or ruptures.

-A large aneurysm may exert pressure on a nerve or surrounding brain tissue and may cause pupillary dilatation, visual disturbance, numbness, weakness, or paralysis on one side of the face or eye pain.
+A large aneurysm may exert pressure on a nerve or surrounding brain tissue and may cause widening of the pupils (pupillary dilatation), visual disturbances, numbness, weakness, or paralysis on one side of the face or eye pain.

 Subscribe to our mailing list to get the updates to your inbox